drwhut/tabletop-club/CONTRIBUTING.md

 * If you are creating a script in the editor, make sure you use the "Copyright Notice" template.

+* If you are adding functions that aren't built-in functions (e.g. `_ready()`), then please add a comment above the function that describes what it does, what it returns and what the arguments are!

+* If you are adding scenes, then make sure to write editor descriptions for the nodes!

 * When creating a fork or a pull request, make sure it is from and to the `master` branch!
 Everything is merged onto the `master` branch, which is always